 This semi-homemade and super easy Flag Cake is made using a boxed cake mix, instant vanilla pudding, Cool Whip and is topped with fresh strawberries and blueberries to make a patriotic dessert!
 It is a deliciously simple way to use all those ripe summer berries and celebrate America.
 The cake mix makes this flag cake recipe quick and easy, but the fresh strawberries and blueberries make it taste totally homemade!
-The perfect summer dessert and a great way to celebrate the 4th of July!
+Perfect for summer and a great way to celebrate the 4th of July!

 flag cake decorated with strawberries and blueberries

-The whole family thoroughly enjoyed this cake!
+The whole family thoroughly enjoyed this flag cake!
 And I loved that it was so easy.
 Will definitely make again!

 — Kate